liamhn/TrimAnalysis/README.md

 ```

 This single command will:
-- ✓ Create the `trimanalysis` conda environment (if it doesn't exist)
+- ✓ Create the `TrimAnalysis` conda environment (if it doesn't exist)
 - ✓ Register it as a Jupyter kernel
 - ✓ Download Zenodo dataset (only if missing or outdated)
 - ✓ Verify file checksums and skip downloads when files are up-to-date